theupshift/chrdev/about.md

 Previously Agile Developer at XPeppers, Trento (2014 - 2017).

-> Simplicity is the ultimate sophistication ~ Leonardo Da Vinci
+> Simplicity is the ultimate sophistication ~ I want to think Leonardo Da Vinci said that.

 Clean Code, TDD, Refactoring and SOLID Principles are my special weapons to tame codebases.